-- Detected: This means the OHSU lab DID find the virus.
+- Detected: This means the OHSU lab did find the virus.
 This is also known as testing “positive.”

 - Inconclusive: This means the OHSU lab was not able to confirm the test results.
 This means the student does not have a positive or negative test result.

-- Not detected: This means that your child did NOT have COVID-19 at the time the sample was collected.
+- Not detected: This means that your child did not have COVID-19 at the time the sample was collected.
 This is also known as testing “negative.”

 - Invalid: This means that the sample did not have enough material for the OHSU lab to test it.

 No. Our PCR test does not detect the antibodies your body makes from the vaccine.
-It only detects RNA from the virus itself.
+It detects only RNA from the virus itself.
 Some vaccines have RNA, but it will not end up in your spit sample.

 Maybe.
-If your student has tested positive within the past 90 days, please do NOT do the weekly screening test.
+If your student has tested positive within the past 90 days, please do not do the weekly screening test.